Find Affordable College Courses

 After completing their Bachelor's Degree, public health graduates from BYU - I carry an average student debt load of $15,230.

-A rank of #2 on this year’s list means Brigham Young University - Provo is a great place for public health students working on their bachelor’s degree.
-Located in the medium-sized city of Provo, BYU is a private not-for-profit college with a fairly large student population.
+Out of the 16 schools in the Rocky Mountains Region that were part of this year’s ranking, Brigham Young University - Provo landed the # 2 spot on the list.
+Located in the medium-sized city of Provo, BYU is a private not-for-profit college with a very large student population.

 About 74% of the students majoring in public health at the school are women while 26% are male.